apache/synapse/src/main/release/README.txt

 the configuration found in repository/conf/synapse.xml.
 To configure the underlying Axis2 SOAP engine (e.g. to enable JMS) you need to configure the repository/conf/axis2.xml.
-To configure logging levels and to turn on/off debug level logging, please configure the lib/log4j.properties file, and set the line "log4j.category.org.apache.synapse=DEBUG" as "log4j.category.org.apache.synapse=INFO"
+To configure logging levels and to turn on/off debug level logging, please configure the lib/log4j.properties file, and set the line "log4j.category.org.apache.synapse=INFO" as "log4j.category.org.apache.synapse=DEBUG" to turn on debug logging.

 -------------------
 Documentation